rollup/rollup/docs/999-big-list-of-options.md

 **treeshake.propertyReadSideEffects**<br> Type: `boolean | 'always'`<br> CLI: `--treeshake.propertyReadSideEffects`/`--no-treeshake.propertyReadSideEffects`<br> Default: `true`

-If `true`, retain unused property reads that Rollup can determine to have side-effects.
+If `true`, retain unused property reads that Rollup can determine to have side effects.
 This includes accessing properties of `null` or `undefined` or triggering explicit getters via property access.
 Note that this does not cover destructuring assignment or getters on objects passed as function parameters.

 If `false`, assume reading a property of an object never has side effects.
 Depending on your code, disabling this option can significantly reduce bundle size but can potentially break functionality if you rely on getters or errors from illegal property access.